Below are some of our most Frequently Asked Questions. If your question is about streaming TSN programming, please check our Streaming FAQ.

 - Regional Winnipeg Jets games are available on TSN3.
 Fans must live in the Jets’ designated broadcast region as defined by the NHL, which includes Manitoba, Saskatchewan, Nunavut, the Northwest Territories, and parts of Northwestern Ontario, including Kenora, Dryden, and Thunder Bay.

 - Regional Toronto Maple Leafs games are available on TSN4.
 Fans must live in the Leafs’ designated broadcast region as defined by the NHL, which includes Ontario (excluding the Ottawa Valley region).

 - Regional Ottawa Senators games are available on TSN5.
 Fans must live in the Sens’ designated broadcast region as defined by the NHL, which includes Eastern Ontario, Québec, and Atlantic Canada.

 - Montreal Canadiens games are available on TSN2.
-Fans must live in the Habs’ designated broadcast region as defined by the NHL, which includes Belleville, Ontario through Atlantic Canada.
+Fans must live in the Habs’ designated broadcast region as defined by the NHL, which includes Québec and Atlantic Canada.